top of page

 Day One

-On arrival into Niamey you will be met by your tour leader and local guide and transferred to your hotel on the banks of the River Niger.
-The remainder of the day is at leisure, but we recommend enjoying the spectacular sunset from the hotel terrace this evening.
+On arrival into Lichinga you will be met by your tour leader and local guide and transferred to your basic city centre hotel.
+The remainder of the day is at leisure, with a pre-tour briefing in the hotel this evening.

 Day Two